How to Plan Instagram Content: 8 Tips for Captions, Stories, & More!

 While these are the best times to post on average, here at Later, we’ve found that if you want to get more engagement, it’s best to find your personalized best times to post based on your unique audience.

 If you want to skip the experiments and get right to the good data, Later’s Best Time to Post feature automatically calculates your 7 top posting times based on your best performing posts from the recent month:

 Since every Instagram account and every Instagram community is different, we wanted to create a feature that would give you your personalized best posting times — and that’s exactly what Best Time to Post does!

-If you’re on one of Later’s business plans, which start at just $19/month, your best times to post will automatically be highlighted in your weekly content calendar, making it super easy to schedule your Instagram posts for when your audience is most active!
+If you’re on one of Later’s business plans, your best times to post will automatically be highlighted in your weekly content calendar, making it super easy to schedule your Instagram posts for when your audience is most active!

 How to Plan Instagram Content Tip #6: Manage Collaborators All in One Place